Main Article Content

 Abstract

-Methodology: The study was designed as a case study and mixed method approach was utilized to investigate the matter.
-Both quantitative and qualitative techniques were used to draw conclusions.
+Methodology: The study was designed as a case study and a mixed-method approach was utilized to investigate the matter.
+Both quantitative and qualitative techniques were used to conclude.

-Implication of the study: Since the country has gained a tremendous tourism development in post-war economy of Sri Lanka, the findings of this study will help for the relevant tourism authorities, government and other related stakeholders to set reliable policies & regulations to achieve the sustainable future.
+The implication of the study: Since the country has gained tremendous tourism development in the post-war economy of Sri Lanka, the findings of this study will help the relevant tourism authorities, government, and other related stakeholders to set reliable policies & regulations to achieve a sustainable future.

-Novelty of the study: Only few attempts have been taken to investigate the motives of top management of organizations to implement sustainability practices in Sri Lankan context, but no one has carried out any scientific investigation to find the motives of hoteliers to incorporate with sustainability practices.
+The novelty of the study: Only a few attempts have been taken to investigate the motives of top management of organizations to implement sustainability practices in the Sri Lankan context, but no one has carried out any scientific investigation to find the motives of hoteliers to incorporate sustainability practices.

 Keywords